 ISEE test stanine chart and percentile ranks

-Specifically, students will be scored relative to all students at their grade level who have taken the ISEE over the last three years.
-This is called the Norm Group.
-It does not include students in the same grade for the year your child takes the ISEE.
+Like most standardized tests including the ACT and SAT, the ISEE is a peer-normed test, which means that your child will be scored relative to all students at their grade level who have taken the ISEE over the last three years.
+This Norm Group does not include their current classmates or other students in the same grade for the year your child takes the ISEE.

-Verbal Reasoning – Strongest Section to Start
+Verbal Reasoning – Shortest and Quickest Section

 sample ISEE synonym question "transpire"